Deep Out-of-Distribution Uncertainty Quantification via Weight Entropy Maximization: Experiments

-\item \textbf{Stopping criterion} In standard training of neural networks, a sufficiently large number of epochs is generally performed until the full convergence of the training loss.
+In standard training of neural networks, a sufficiently large number of epochs is generally performed until the full convergence of the training loss.
 Then the learner restores the weights of the network for the epoch which provides the best validation risk.
 Of course, we cannot consider such a technique for the MaxWEnt optimization, as increasing the weight entropy generally induces a small degradation of the validation risk.
-We then propose to save the network weights according to a threshold computed at the beginning of the optimization.
-Motivated by the maximum entropy framework developed in Section \ref{maxent-discuss}, we propose to estimate the performance threshold $\tau$ by the validation risk of the pretrained network $h_{\overline{w}}$ plus a statistical error:
+We then propose to save the network weights if the validation risk is below a threshold $\tau$ computed at the beginning of the optimization.
+We propose to estimate the performance threshold $\tau$ by the validation risk of the pretrained network $h_{\overline{w}}$ plus a statistical error:

-The second term is proportional to the standard deviation of the errors over the validation dataset.
+The second term is proportional to the standard deviation of the errors on the validation dataset.

+The hyperparameter impact study presented in Appendix \ref{app-hyp-impact} reveals that, in some cases, a significant variance in OOD detection metrics is observed for late epochs, coinciding with an important increase in the validation loss.
+In these cases, the stopping criterion effectively selects an epoch with lower variance in OOD metrics and a reasonable validation loss.
+This indicates that the stopping criterion heuristic provides a relevant guideline to end the training, which does not add further hyperparameter tuning.